geomstats/challenge-iclr-2021/README.md

 - Benchmarking/profiling on geometric and topological methods against other methods for a public dataset.
 Etc.

+The notebooks provided in the `submission-example-*` folders are examples of data analysis submissions that can help the participants to design their proposal and to understand how to use the packages.
+Note that these examples are "naive" on purpose and are only meant to give illustrative notebooks templates rather than to provide a meaningful data analysis.
+More examples on how to use the packages can be found on the GitHub repositories of [Geomstats](https://github.com/geomstats/geomstats) and [Giotto-tda](https://github.com/giotto-ai/giotto-tda).

 The code should be compatible with Python 3.8 and make an effort to respect the Python style guide [PEP8](https://www.python.org/dev/peps/pep-0008/).
 The portion of the code using `geomstats` only needs to run with `numpy` backend, `pytorch` and `tensorflow` backends are not required.

 The Jupyter notebooks are automatically tested when a Pull Request is submitted.
 The tests have to pass.
 Their running time should not exceed 3 hours, although exceptions can be made by contacting the challenge organizers.